 This Privacy Notice sets out how Changing Lives uses and protects any information you give us.
 We regularly update our Privacy Notice and this version was last updated in April 2019.
 It is designed to be as comprehensive as possible, but it does not include an exhaustive list of every occasion where we collect and process personal information or data.
 However, we would be happy to provide any further information or explanation about our practices if you contact us directly.

 CONFIDENTIALITY AND SECURITY

 We take our duty to protect your information very seriously and work to ensure that it is kept confidential at all times.
 We ensure that the confidentiality and security of personal data both computerised and on paper, is protected and that the most appropriate people have access to it.

 At Changing Lives, we have a Caldicott Guardian, who is responsible for protecting your confidentiality and healthcare information, making sure it is appropriately used.
-We also have a Data Protection Officer who is responsible for ensuring that we hold information in line with laws and legislation and that the security of this information is protected.
+We receive advice on data protection from an external Data Protection Specialist, Hope & May.

 Our Caldicott Guardian is Becky Elton.